Cost of Attendance

 Worried about taking out too many student loans for a music degree?
 Want to get an education at a world-class music school without paying $40,000 (or more) per year for tuition?
 UNT's College of Music may be the choice for you.

-We compared the cost of an education at UNT with more than 20 other schools with the best music programs in the U.S., and came up with some surprising facts:
+We compared the cost of an education at UNT with more than 20 other top U.S. music schools, and came up with some surprising facts:

 - Avoid Texas-sized expenses in Texas.
-UNT's total undergraduate expenses (including tuition, fees, room and board, and other expenses) are lower than those at UT – Austin, University of Houston, or Texas Tech, and about half of those at Baylor, TCU, Rice, and SMU.
+UNT's total undergraduate expenses (including tuition, fees, room and board, and other expenses) are lower than those at UT – Austin, and about half of those at Baylor, TCU, Rice, and SMU.

 - Don't be fooled by large scholarship offers at other schools.
 A $10,000 scholarship sounds like a big deal… unless your tuition is $40,000 a year.
 At UNT, your average undergraduate cost after financial aid is lower than any other school we compared.
-In the 2015–16 school year, the College of Music awarded a total of $945,512 in merit scholarships which assisted over one third of our students.
+In the 2018–19 school year, the College of Music awarded a total of $1,094,054.79 in merit scholarships which assisted nearly one third of our students.

 - A graduate degree you can afford.
-UNT's graduate out-of-state tuition and fees are the lowest of any school we compared.
-In the 2015-16 school year, 177 graduate students received teaching assistantships or fellowships.
+UNT's graduate out-of-state tuition and fees are some of the lowest of any school we compared.
+In the 2018-19 school year, 245 graduate students received teaching assistantships or fellowships.
 All new full-time teaching assistantships and fellowships covered 3 hours of tuition and fees for master's students, and 6 hours of tuition and fees for doctoral students.
 These full-time assistantships and fellowships also included an employment waiver, allowing for non-Texas resident to pay in-state tuition.

-Download our Cost of Attendance Facts 2016 PDF for more details about how the cost of attendance at UNT compares with other schools.
+Download our 2018-19 Cost of Attendance Facts PDF for additional details about how the cost of attendance at UNT compares with other schools: